moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 ENG |_| 122 and MAE |_| 223 as well as research.
 I also published a paper in the Journal of Open Source Software on a software package I developed that allows a user to solve optimal control and parameter identification problems with direct collocation.
-It describes a method to simply specify the high level mathematical form of the problem and, once specified, automatic code generation takes care of creating efficient algorithms in compiled C code to solve the underlying non-linear programming problem.
 I published three conference proceedings papers and also have the rough draft of an interactive textbook for ENG 122, as mentioned above.
 Note that I attempt to strictly publish in Open Access venues, as an ethical imperative.

 .. _SymPy: http://sympy.org